Heart Rate Monitor Education Empowers Students to Manage Fitness

 “I’ve asked student after student after student: ‘I see you’ve got yourself a [commercial heart rate monitor or fitness tracker],’” said Shane Stubbs, a 20-year veteran PE teacher in Australia.
 “Then I say ‘hands up if you’ve ever looked at the dashboard on the app or on that website?’
 Then I ask, ‘how many of you know what it means?’
 None of them do.”

 In 2017, Stubbs added IHT’s heart rate technology to his program.
-Students wear the adidas ZONE for IHT Spirit wrist heart rate monitors during class and then receive individual workout reports through an email delivered immediately after class by the IHT Spirit
+Students wear the IHT ZONE heart rate monitor wrist heart rate monitors during class and then receive individual workout reports through an email delivered immediately after class by the IHT Spirit

 Creating Lifelong Fitness Management Skills